Skip to Content

 Q: What first sparked your interest in your research area?

 I’ve always been fascinated by how the human brain gives rise to our thoughts, emotions and behaviors.
 Early in my training, I was introduced to fMRI, and I was amazed by the idea that we could non-invasively observe the living brain in action.
-That experience also deeply shaped my interest in linking how people and their brains differ.
+That experience also deeply shaped my interest in linking how people differ with how their brains differ.

 Later, I became captivated by brain decoding — computational approaches that reveal the information contained in complex brain activity patterns.
 I love these methods because they lead to both scientific insights and practical applications, including potential new treatments for neurological and psychiatric disorders.